 (d) the total Loss Factor adjusted demand to be consumed by that Market Participant for each Trading Interval including demand associated with any Curtailable Load or Interruptible Load, but excluding demand associated with any Dispatchable Load; and

-(e) other than for the Electricity Generation Corporation, any shortfall for each Trading Interval between the net energy scheduled in the Resource Plan Submission and the Net Contract Position of the Market Participant.
+(e) other than for Verve Energy, any shortfall for each Trading Interval between the net energy scheduled in the Resource Plan Submission and the Net Contract Position of the Market Participant.

 6.11.2.
 For Resource Plan Submission data or Standing Resource Plan Submission data to be valid: